collect-intel/gri/TASK_LIST.md

 3. Task: Add a 'region' dimension that is a coarser-grained version of the 'country' dimension.

+**Status**: ✅ COMPLETED
+**Priority**: Medium
+**Dependencies**: Task 2 completed

 This should aggregate country data on the Benchmark side, but on the GD Survey side can map to explicit Regions already defined in the Survey data.
-If we have the config file descrbibed above this could help with this.
+If we have the config file described above this could help with this.

 4. Task: Add some coarser dimensions to the standard scorecard throughout the scripts and Notebook.
 (By setting this in the dimension config file created above).
 Ensure support for these throughout the rest of the codebase and Documentation.